 CRAISE F(R)INTON KIRK

-The Story of a Big L Anthem
+the Story of a Big L Anthem

-The Summer of Love broadcast revealed that Johnny Young's single, (full title, Craise Finton Kirk Royal Academy Of Arts) was on many people's 'wanted' list.
-It proved to be one of the most popular tracks featured on Big L '97, along with the Strawberry Children's Love Years Coming and Johnny Rivers' Poor Side of Town.** So popular did Craise Finton Kirk become, that over the course of four RSLs, that it evolved into a Big L anthem and was rechristened Craise FRINTON Kirk, in honour of the original anchorage of the Radio London ship, Galaxy, three miles off the coast of Frinton-on-Sea.
-The single proved a favourite once again, when rediscovered by a new audience of Sixties music lovers, during the 2004 Pirate BBC Essex broadcast.
-The Radio London website probably gets more enquiries about Craise Finton Kirk than any other song!
+So popular did Craise Finton Kirk become, that over the course of subsequent offshore radio recreations, it evolved into a Big L anthem and was rechristened Craise FRINTON Kirk, in honour of the original anchorage of the Radio London ship, Galaxy, three miles off the coast of Frinton-on-Sea, Essex.
+The RSL broadcasts reached only a limited number of listeners, but the single proved a huge favourite once again, when rediscovered by a new and much larger audience of Sixties music lovers, during the short Pirate BBC Essex broadcasts of 2004, 2007 and 2009.
+It became one of the most-requested tracks of all three years.

 the Bee Gees.

 Johnny returned to Perth in December 2000, to take over the breakfast shift on Curtin Radio 927.
-After a successful three-week stint, he took a break during which time the slot was covered by John Paul Young (a singer called Young who DID make the UK charts in 1978 with Love Is In the Air), but from Jan 29th, 2001, Johnny became a permanent fixture on the show.
+After a successful three-week stint, he took a break during which time the slot was covered by John Paul Young (another singer called Young who DID make the UK charts in 1978 with Love Is In the Air), but from Jan 29th, 2001, Johnny became a permanent fixture on the show.

-Read a full biography of Johnny Young and other Australian FF artists LynneRandell and Normie Rowe on milesago.com, 'The #1 website for Australasian music and popular culture 1964-1975'.
+Read a full biography of Johnny Young and other Australian FF artists Lynne Randell and Normie Rowe on milesago.com, 'The #1 website for Australasian music and popular culture 1964-1975'.

 ** A nice bit of Anorak trivia: On Dec 12th 1966, while Johnny occupied #1 in Oz with Step Back, the US #1 was Johnny Rivers' Poor Side of Town.
+Two Big L favourites that never made it in the UK were hitting the big time elsewhere.

 Many thanks to John Preston for sparking this article and for finding some great websites.
 Appreciation also to Raoul Verolleman for the picture of Willy Walker.
-We have been unable to obtain permission to use the photo of Johnny Young, but assume that as it must have been issued as a publicity shot, no objection would be raised to our using it as such.

 FEEDBACK